 My friend Tim gave me the idea to take each picture I took over the course of the year and turn them into a mosaic.
 I chose this photo, one of my favorites of the year that happened to have both Elena and Eli in it, as my main photo.

 There are a number of programs you can use to make a mosaic from a set of pictures.
 I chose mosaickr because it worked hand-in-hand with Flickr, where all my photos were already stored.
-It’s easy and it’s free – you choose the master image and the photos you want in your mosaic, and mosaickr arranges the photos for you.
+(Updated: mosaickr is no longer functional, but there are several other options available by searching “photo mosaic program.”
+If I were to do another, I’d use AndreaMosaic.)

 I snagged one of the frequent deals that are offered for canvas prints and had the finished mosaic printed on a 20″ x 24″ gallery-wrapped canvas.